Skip to content

 Pick one underrepresented topic to add to your rotation.
 Change one structural habit that your bottom-performing posts share.
 Identify the one format you have been avoiding and commit to trying it once in the next month.

 Small adjustments compounded over time produce better results than a complete strategy reset every quarter.
-A regular audit is one of the maintenance practices that keeps a founder-led marketing system performing over the long term.
+A regular audit is one of the maintenance practices that keeps a founder branding system performing over the long term.

 Every three to four months is a reasonable cadence.
 That gives you enough new content to generate meaningful patterns without letting the drift go unchecked for too long.
 Some founders do a lighter review monthly and a deeper audit quarterly.

 None that are specialized.
-Your LinkedIn activity feed shows your posts with engagement data.
-A simple spreadsheet or document to organize the information is enough.
+Whichever channel you publish on, the post archive plus engagement data is enough.
+A simple spreadsheet or document to organize the information is the only other tool you need.
 The value is in the pattern recognition, not in the tools you use to capture it.

-No. The audit is for learning, not for pruning.
+No. The audit is for learning, not pruning.
 Old posts get almost no views and do not affect your current reputation.
-Deleting them removes the historical data you would need for future audits.
-Leave the archive intact.
+Leave the archive intact so you have data to compare against in future audits.

 Justin DeMarchi